 #5 – Sweet potatoes

 I know, this one has “sweet” right in its name.
 Seriously though, sweet potatoes are one of the best foods on earth.
 They are full of fiber and potassium, and the good kind of carbs.
 And yes, they do have a sweet flavor.
 You can’t load them with butter or marshmallows though.
 They truly are sweet enough on their own.
-Grocery stores now sell individual microwaveable sweet potatoes, or you can try cooking them in your slow cooker according to Tammy’s directions here.
+Grocery stores now sell individual microwaveable sweet potatoes, or you can try cooking slow cooker sweet potatoes.
 If you need a little butter, go for it.
 Top with cinnamon and you are in for a treat!